 Why did you choose the University of Cumbria?

 I chose to come to Cumbria because I have been visiting the Lake District all my life with my family and I love the area.
 I can get out into the Lakes and film or do some photography of the beautiful landscapes.
 After looking around the University during an Open Day, it really appealed to me that you can use the great equipment they have here and that, as it is a smaller university, everything is accessible and you don’t have to wait for ages.
 That appealed to me most because you get to know the tutors and other students well and aren’t treated like a “number” as you might be at some bigger universities with hundreds of students.

 What do you love the most about your course?

-I believe the best thing about my course is the relationships amongst all the students and the tutors, everyone is there to help one another, and you can interact with all years, so in my second year I got to work on third-year projects, and now that I’m in my third year I have been working a lot with the second-year students on my own projects.
-It’s great to work with such creative people that are excited to be a part of production and put something together that we can be proud of and can be entered into festivals and displayed for a wider audience to see.
+I believe the best thing about my course is the relationships between all the students and the tutors, everyone is there to help one another, and you can interact with all years, so in my second year I got to work on third-year projects, and now that I’m in my third year I have been working a lot with the second-year students on my own projects.
+It’s great to work with such creative people that are excited to be a part of the production and put something together that we can be proud of and can be entered into festivals and displayed for a wider audience to see.